jsalvasoler/jsalvasoler/README.md

 - 📫 How to reach me **jsalvasoler@hotmail.com**

-- 🗄️ On my Github you can find the repositories for the following projects:
+- 🗄️ On my GitHub you can find the repositories of my personal and university projects, including:
    - Reinforcement Learning for racetrack curve optimization
    - Groups and projects optimizer
+   - k-MST through MILP Optimization
+   - Vocabulary app for German learners
    - Letterboxd user comparison dashboard
    - Simplex implementation